What does 'organic wine' actually mean?

 Natural compost and manure take the place of chemical fertilizers, while crop rotation and mulching control weeds.
 Insects and pests can be controlled with humane traps, grazing animals or sexual confusion pheromones, which control the population and therefore the damage that pests can inflict in the vineyard.
 There are also a number of naturally-derived sprays and teas that can be used in the vineyard in place of the chemical alternatives.

-In the winery, natural or ambient yeasts are used in place of cultured yeasts, and the excessive addition of sulphites or preservatives is avoided.
+In the winery, natural or ambient yeasts are used in place of cultured yeasts, and Winemakers avoid excessive additions of sulphites or preservatives.
 Practices like de-alcoholisation and must concentration are forbidden.
 Any additions to the wine, such as fining agents, must have been derived from organic materials.

-While organic produce has recently come to the wider attention of consumers, it certainly isn’t a new concept in winemaking, and due to the benefits, many winemakers have practised organic farming, albeit without certification, for many years.
+While organic produce has recently come to the wider attention of consumers, it certainly isn’t a new concept in winemaking.
+Due to the benefits, many winemakers have practised organic farming, albeit without certification, for many years.

 What are the benefits?